zaypaihtet/HRM/LOCAL_SETUP_GUIDE.md

 ## Prerequisites

-- Node.js 18.x or higher
+- Node.js 20.x or higher (Required for vite.config.ts compatibility)
 - PostgreSQL 12+ (or access to a cloud database)
 - Git
 - npm or yarn package manager

+**Important:** Node.js 18.x has compatibility issues with the current vite.config.ts.
+Please upgrade to Node.js 20+ or use the workaround below.

 ## Step 1: Project Setup